 This article will help IAS exam aspirants to understand the designation, payscale, role and responsibilities associated, and the career opportunities expected in the Indian Trade Service (ITS).

-Candidates are selected in ITS through Civil Services Prelims examination which for the year 2021 is scheduled to conduct on June 27th.
+Candidates are selected in ITS through Civil Services Prelims examination which for the year 2023 is scheduled to be conducted on May 28th.
 Candidates can check the UPSC Prelims page for detailed information.

 Indian Trade Service (ITS) – Functions